ffplayout/ffplayout/CONTRIBUTING.md

 #### You want to make a pull request?
 That is wonderful!
 But please use the same code style.
 This project tries to be PEP8 conform.
+If you add new functions, create also a [test](https://github.com/ffplayout/ffplayout_engine/tree/master/tests) for it.